 Here’s a list of the artists playing at Indietracks in 2015, with biographies further down the page.
-We’ll announce the exact days and stages nearer the time.
+We’ll announce the full list of days and stages nearer the time.

 (5pm to midnight)